 I studied for my Ph.D. in the History of Art Department at University College London (UCL), where I specialised in the theory and history of photography in the context of fine art, visual and material cultures.
 Prior to my appointment at DMU, I was Senior Lecturer in Photography and Photography Course Leader at the School of Art, Design and Architecture, the University of Huddersfield (2009-2013), Teaching Fellow History of Art at UCL (2007-2010), and Associate Lecturer Art History and Theory at Chelsea College of Art and Design, University of the Arts London (2006-2010).
 Earlier in my career I worked as a photojournalist, as well as a war photographer in the West Bank, the Gaza Strip, and in South Lebanon.
 I also practiced fine art photography and presented my work in a number of art galleries, including Tate Modern (one-day installation), Norwich Art Gallery, The Agency, the Institute of Contemporary Arts (ICA), Machida Municipal Print Museum (Tokyo), Kodeljevo Grad (Slovenia), and Gallery Infra (Sweden).
 Although I no longer practice photography in the context of fine art or reportage, I am still interested in the historical development of these practices, as well as in the theoretical frameworks that they generally generate in the broader field of photography studies.

 At DMU I am leading MA modules focusing on photographic ethnographies, theories, research methods and methodologies.
-I am also first supervisor for four Ph.D. students whose research looks into:
+I have also supervised Ph.D studies on:

-- Knowledge exchange dynamics in current and historical amateur networks of photographic practice
+- knowledge exchange in historical and online networks of amateur photographic practice;

-- The visual voyage of Palestinian refugees in the photography archive of the United Nations Relief and Works Agency (UNRWA)
+- the visual voyage of Palestine refugees in the photography archive of the United Nations Relief and Works Agency (UNRWA);